CARS-UChicago/GSECARS-EPICS/InstallStandaloneIOC.md

 - Download this file: https://github.com/epics-extensions/medm/blob/master/medm/fonts.alias.sun
 - Click the Raw button in the upper-right and then right-click and save as fonts.sun.ali.
 - Start Exceed
-- Right-click program in taskbar, go to 'Xconfig'
+- Right-click Exceed in taskbar, go to 'Xconfig'
 - Open "Font Management"
 - Select Edit
 - Select "Import Alias"